reznikdn/digitalgarden_thesis/src/site/notes/psychological reduction.md

 - 0 does not reach the “self-enclosed field” of its subject matter, has not yet arrived at a “pure soul” ([[@husserl1970|Husserl 1970]], 239).
 - 0 must be universally carried out ([[@husserl1970|Husserl 1970]], 240).
 	- It must not be meant as a critical [[epoché|epoché]] or as a generally philosophical undertaking, as a universal critique of [[experience|experience]], of the possibility of knowledge of truths-in-themselves for an objectively existing [[world|world]], etc. ([[@husserl1970|Husserl 1970]], 240).
+- In a purely psychological interest I bracket the existence of an [[object|object]] as belonging in the mind-independent nexus of physical nature and concentrate purely on the subjective content of my experience ([[@staiti2014|Staiti 2014]], 186).